VMI-ETH/newsletter/contents/Mar-2025/body.md

 ### Afternoon break and VMI General Assembly

-**Monday, March 31, 16:00, CAB F 88**
+**Monday, March 31st, 16:00, CAB F 88**

 We would like to invite you to the VMI General Assembly!

 During the afternoon break, we’ll have some cakes and light refreshments during which we would love to hear your views on the department, as well as any ideas or suggestions you have for VMI.
-At the General Assembly, we will present the work of the past year, discuss plans for 2025, and elect new representatives and a new board.
+At the General Assembly, we will present the work of the past semester, discuss plans for 2025, and elect new representatives and a new board.
 A formal invitation will be sent soon.

-Please sign up for the VMI afternoon break [here]()!
+Please sign up [here](https://docs.google.com/forms/d/e/1FAIpQLSc3bp18GtscVmhILCtzodX6cs-Q-7BGnKltgor5YfZdNT7rXw/viewform?usp=sharing) to help us assess the cake and refreshment needs!
-It is not required to sign up for the General Assembly.
+It is **not required** to sign up for the General Assembly.

 ## 📅 Upcoming Events